felisha-elmer/pixelguard/README.md

     <div>
       <div class="section-eyebrow">About the Foundation</div>
       <h2 class="section-heading">Built by someone who knows the game.</h2>
-      <p class="section-sub">PixelGuard Foundation was incorporated in Washington State to address a gap in online safety education — one that leaves children vulnerable precisely because it ignores where they actually spend time.</p>
+      <p class="section-sub">PixelGuard Foundation was incorporated in Washington State to address a critical gap in child safety education — one that overlooks gaming environments, the exact spaces where predators actively target and groom children.</p>
       <div class="founder-quote">
         <p>"The danger isn't strangers.
-It's the 'friend' your child has known online for six months who has been grooming them the entire time."</p>
+It's the 'friend' your child has been gaming with for six months who has been grooming them the entire time — and nobody taught them to recognize it."</p>
         <div class="founder-byline">— Felisha Elmer (Tiger), Founder</div>
       </div>
     </div>